 - Stir until thoroughly combined.

-- Then refrigerate the sauce for at least 30 minutes before serving.
+- Refrigerate the sauce for at least 30 minutes before serving.

 Tartar sauce is so wonderfully diverse.
 It’s a delicious dipping sauce and sandwich spread.
 This tartar sauce tastes wonderful with fried fish, baked fish, on fish sandwiches, and it even tastes great on a hamburger.